shanekrusen/bescoth-norichach/about.md

 layout: default
 ---

 Swâel!
 (Welcome!)
-Welcome to Bescoth Norichach, a modern attempt to chronicle, revive, flesh out, and update the old Celtic relgious practices of the Eastern Alpine Celts, especially those of:
+Welcome to Bescoth Norichach, a modern attempt to chronicle and explore the old Celtic relgious practices of the Eastern Alpine Celts, especially those of:

 + the Carni
 + and the Taurisci Federation: